bulwahn/linux-kernel-analysis/Documentation/InferAnalyseScriptManual.md

 Examples:
 ```./analyse-kernel.sh -i files/infer0131/inferconfig```
 ```./analyse-kernel.sh -i files/infer0150/infermaximalyesconfig```

 **Analysis File Configuration (--analysisconfig):**
 Instead of passing this parameters from command-line, you can provide a custom ```analysisconfig``` as a parameter, and ```./analyse-kernel.sh``` will read that file and set parameters according to file content.
 You can find an example analysisconfig at ```scripts/files/analysisconfig```
 !This method is not tested very well, so there may some problems if you use an analysisconfig!
 Example:
 ```./analyse-kernel.sh --analysisconfig files/analysisconfig```

 **Dont Run Analyze Parameter (--no-analyze):**
 Infer Analyze needs a lot of time and computing power.
 If you don't want to run infer analyze after infer capture finishes, you can call this script with passing --no-analyze as an parameter
 Example:
 ```./analyse-kernel.sh --no-analyze```

 ## Notes ##
-To understand why we blacklisted some files, please see:[Infer-On-Linux-Kernel-Documentation](InferOnLinuxKernel.md)
+To understand why we blacklisted some files or want to know how to build infer from source etc, please see:[Infer-On-Linux-Kernel-Documentation](InferOnLinuxKernel.md)